WalkerWhite/introcs-python/docs/unittest.rst

 ``import introcs``

 These functions provides simple unit testing tools.
-They is a replacement for the built-in Python package ``unittest``, which is much less user friendly and requires an understanding of object-oriented programming.
-If students are writing test cases from the beginning, you are doing it wrong.
+They are a replacement for the built-in Python package ``unittest``, which is much less user friendly and requires an understanding of object-oriented programming.
+If students are not writing test cases from the beginning, you are doing it wrong.

 Type Checking